What You Should Know About Attic Ventilation

 - Uneven snow melt/icicles at the roof edge

-Depending on the configuration of your roof, determines the type of ventilation system that needs to be installed (to comply with the manufacturers specifications and Title 24) Gable vents must be blocked in order for any venting system to work properly.
+The configuration of your roof, determines the type of ventilation system that needs to be installed (to comply with the manufacturers specifications and Title 24).
+Gable vents must be blocked in order for any venting system to work properly.

-Years of research have proven that Air Vent ridge vents, combined with under-eave venting, are the most efficient and effective system you can install.
-This balanced system of intake and exhaust through the attic provides greater airflow that any other fixed vent.
+Years of research have proven that air vent ridge vents, combined with under-eave venting, are the most efficient and effective system you can install.
+This balanced system of intake and exhaust through the attic provides greater airflow than any other fixed vent.
 Compare ridge vents with other options and you’ll agree ridge venting is the ideal solution.